 exemption for business personal property tax (BPPT) from the current amount of $7,300

 to $10,000 (amended from $21,900 in the bill as introduced) starting in the 2017 property tax year.
 Starting in 2019, that

 Currently, the state offsets the impact from the BPPT exemption by way of an income tax credit for property taxes paid when the taxpayer’s property is less than $15,000.
 The final income tax year of the credit ends Jan.
 1, 2020.
 Although not at issue in this proposed draft, that context informs the overall fiscal impact.
 This proposal will increase the already existing the out-year impact on local governments’ property tax collections.

-This bill will be on the action item list at the Feb.
-10 CML Policy Committee meeting, with a staff recommendation to oppose due to the fiscal impact and also because local governments have existing authority to partially or totally exempt BPPT under TABOR.
+CML opposes this bill due to the fiscal impact and also because local governments have existing authority to partially or totally exempt BPPT under TABOR.

 There is ongoing discussion between CML and the Office of the Attorney General over whether municipal law enforcement agencies are statutorily mandated to go through the sunrise process in the Peace Officers Standards and Training Board (POST).
 CML asserts that municipal law enforcement agencies derive their authority from other parts of the statute and do not need to go through the sunrise review process.
 In light of these discussions, CML worked with the Office of the Attorney General on legislation to make it clear in statute that municipal law enforcement agencies have the authority to hire peace officers and engage in policing activates without approval by the state.